Systemic risk in interbank networks: disentangling balance sheets and network effects

 In this section, we analyse the systemic relevance of each bank by using two indicators, the impact $I_i$ and the vulnerability $V_i$ \citep{Cimini2016}.
 The impact $I_i$ measures the relative amount of equity lost by the system as a consequence of the default of bank $i$

-while the Vulnerability $V_i$ assesses the average equity loss of bank $i$ due to the default of another bank in the network
+while the vulnerability $V_i$ assesses the average equity loss of bank $i$ due to the default of another bank in the network

-In both cases, the condition $t^*| E_i(1)=0$ indicates the final step of a dynamics with initial condition given by the default of bank $i$ and no losses for all other banks.
+In both cases, the condition $t^*| E_i(1)=0$ indicates the final step of a dynamics with initial condition given by the default of bank $i$ and no shocks to all other banks.

 Figures \ref{fig:impact} and \ref{fig:vuln} show the impact and vulnerability of each bank in the various yearly networks.
-First, we note that when considering individual banks, sensible deviations (both negative and positive) are present, especially when the non-linearity of the valuation function is low -- that is, when banks' probabilities of default increase as soon as their equity starts decreasing).
-This suggests that the position of a bank in the network matters, especially when even small losses impact the default probability and thus the value of received loans.
+First, we note that when considering individual banks, sensible deviations (both negative and positive) are present, especially when the nonlinearity of the valuation function is low -- that is, when banks' probabilities of default increase as soon as their equity starts decreasing.
+This suggests that the position of a bank in the network matters, especially when even small losses impact the default probability and thus the value of exposures.
 Figure \ref{fig:furf} confirms this observation: when the Furfine valuation function is used, deviations are nearly non-existent in all years.

-Second, aggregating banks in equity classes reduces the magnitude of the deviations, confirming the results of the previous section that the aggregate level of systemic risk can be inferred from balance sheet structures.
-Again, this last observation is valid only for the years in which there are not extreme market disruptions.
-Even after aggregating banks in equity classes, in 2009, deviations from the null model cluster above the diagonal line where expected and observed systemic relevance are equal, indicating that banks are less risky than what their balance sheet would imply.
+Second, averaging banks in equity classes reduces the magnitude of the deviations, confirming the result of the previous section that the aggregate level of systemic risk can be inferred from balance sheet structures.
+Again, this last observation is valid only for the years in which there are no extreme market disruptions.
+Even after averaging banks in equity classes, in 2009 deviations from the null model are clustered above the diagonal line where expected and observed systemic relevance are equal, indicating that banks are less risky than what their balance sheet would imply.
 In 2012 deviations are instead positive.